History of Bahrain: Tylos

 The name Tylos is thought to be a Hellenisation of the Semitic, Tilmun (from Dilmun).
 The term Tylos was commonly used for the islands until Ptolemy's Geographia when the inhabitants are referred to as 'Thilouanoi'.
 Some place names in Bahrain go back to the Tylos era, for instance, the residential suburb of Arad in Muharraq, is believed to originate from "Arados", the ancient Greek name for Muharraq island.

-With the waning of Seleucid Greek power, Tylos was incorporated into Characene or Mesenian, the state founded in what today is Kuwait by Hyspaosines in 127BC.
+With the waning of Seleucid Greek power, Tylos was incorporated into Characene or Mesenian, the state founded in what today is Southern Iraq by Hyspaosines in 127BC.
 A building inscriptions found in Bahrain indicate that Hyspoasines occupied the islands, (and it also mentions his wife, Thalassia).

-Islam
+Nestorian Christianity

+From the 4th (Sasanian Empire) to the 8th century (Islamic Caliphate) the Bahraini population followed Nestorian Christianity also known as the "Eastern Church", temple ruins related to that period was found in Samahij (originally referred to as "Meshmahij").

+Islamic Caliphate

+Prior to Islam, researchers claim that Bahrain was inhabited by partially-Christianized Arabs, Aramaic-speaking agriculturalists, Persian Zoroastrians, and a small amount of Jews.
+According to archeological finds, Bahrain was indeed a centre of Nestorian Christianity.
+The Bahraini population is said to have spoken Syriac and Persian (likely Middle "Pahlavi" Persian) at the time.

+Islamic narrations claim that Bahrain was majorly a Zoroastrian population, before the Arab conquest, and that Mohammed took the Jizya from them.

 From the time when Islam emerged in the 7th century until the early 16th century, the name Bahrain referred to the wider historical region of Bahrain stretching from Basrah to the Strait of Hormuz along the Persian Gulf coast.
-This was Iqlīm al-Baḥrayn, i.e. the Province of Bahrain, and the Arab inhabitants of the province were descendants of the Arab tribe Bani Abd al-Qais.
+This was Iqlīm al-Baḥrayn, i.e. the province of Bahrain, and the Arab inhabitants of the province were descendants of the Arab tribe Bani Abd al-Qais.

-Bahrain embraced Islam in 629 (the seventh year of hijra); the Prophet Mohammed ruled Bahrain through one of his representatives, Al-Ala'a Al-Hadhrami.
+Bahrain embraced Islam in 629 (the seventh year of hijra); Mohammed ruled Bahrain through one of his representatives, Al-Ala'a Al-Hadhrami.
 During the time of Umar I the famous companion of the Prophet, Abu Hurayrah, was the governor of Bahrain.
 Umar I also appointed Uthman bin Abi Al Aas as governor of the area.
 Al Khamis Mosque, founded in 692, was one of the earliest mosques built in Bahrain, in the era of Umayyad caliph Umar II.
-Prior to Islam, Bahrain was a centre of Nestorian Christianity.

 The expansion of Islam did not affect Bahrain's reliance on trade, and its prosperity continued to be dependent on markets in Mesopotamia.
 After Baghdad emerged as the seat of the caliph in 750 and the main centre of Islamic civilization, Bahrain greatly benefited from the city's increased demand for foreign goods especially from China and South Asia.
 Bahrain became a hub for intellectuals for hundreds of years stretching from the early days of Islam in the 6th century to the 18th century.
 Philosophers of Bahrain were highly esteemed, such as the 13th century mystic, Sheikh Maitham Al Bahrani (died in 1299).